9 Common Causes of a Leaking Roof

 Condensation in The Attic

-Blocked vents may be preventing moisture from escaping.
+If this occurs, blocked vents are a common culprit.
 They may have collapsed, become damaged, or clogged with leaf debris.
 Clearing them should resolve the moisture retention.
-If mold and mildew are severe, those may need separate treatment.
+If the mold and mildew are severe, those may need separate treatment.

-The roof is your home’s and family’s protection from the elements.
-While there are many causes for leaking roofs, all roof leaks should be handled sooner rather than later to avoid more serious damage to the home.
+A roof is your home’s and family’s protection from the elements.
+While there are many potential causes for leaking roofs, all leaks should be handled as soon as possible to avoid more serious damage to your home.

-If you’ve got a leak, regardless of the cause, we’ve got the solution.
-We’ll work with you to protect your home.
-Call us today for a free inspection.
+If you’ve got a roof leak, we’ve got the solution.
+Contact us today for a free roof inspection.